 The educational program consists of daily rounds, seminars, and formal and informal case discussions.
 Daily interaction between the program faculty and postgraduate fellows results in a close working relationship and a dynamic learning environment.

 During the Psychosomatic Medicine Fellowship, you participate in:

 - Psychosomatic Medicine Supervisory and Administrative Seminar (weekly)

 Your research opportunities at Mayo Clinic are outstanding.
 Due to the wealth of patient material, prospective or retrospective investigations in either basic science or clinical studies are possible.

-You will have the opportunity to work with established clinical researchers on ongoing projects, as well as develop independent research projects.
-You are strongly encouraged to generate at least one national presentation and at least one publication by the end of the Fellowship.
+You have the opportunity to work with established clinical researchers on ongoing projects, as well as develop independent research projects.
+You are strongly encouraged to generate at least one national presentation and at least one publication by the end of the fellowship.